 Madeline Davis is in her fourth season with the Buckeyes.
 2017 will be her first season with the title of associate head coach after she was promoted in August of 2016.
 Davis joined the Buckeye staff after spending three seasons as the assistant lightweight women's rowing coach at Stanford University.

-At Stanford, Davis assisted the Cardinal lightweight eight to three consecutive national championships, most recently capturing a national title at the 2013 IRA National Championships in June.
-She also coached nine student-athletes to Pocock Lightweight All-America honors.
+At Stanford, Davis assisted the Cardinal lightweight eight to three-consecutive national championships, most recently capturing a national title at the 2013 IRA national championships in June 2013.
+She coached nine student-athletes to Pocock Lightweight All-America honors.

 Davis also coached three lightweight boats with the 2013 U.S. Under-23 National Team.
 The Lightweight Women’s 4x, 2x and 1x all qualified for the 2013 Under-23 World Rowing Championships held in Linz, Austria.

 Davis holds experience as a lightweight rower at both the collegiate and international level.
 At Princeton University, she was a four-year varsity letterwinner, three-year member of the lightweight varsity eight and an Eastern Sprints and IRA champion.
 Davis served as the team captain during her senior season, garnering All-American honors.
 After graduation in 2009, Davis competed for the United States National Team at the Under-23 World Rowing Championships in the Lightweight 2x.